Saturn L-Series: Quality issues

 In 2005, a recall was issued pursuant to a defect petition by the North Carolina Consumers Council, a consumer nonprofit advocacy organization, alleging repeat brake and tail light failures.
 The resulting recall affected more than 300,000 vehicles in the United States and Canada.
 Later that same year, the North Carolina Consumers Council petitioned for an investigation into timing chain failures and subsequent engine failures across the model lineup for vehicles using the 2.2L engine.
 The resulting recall affected only a small number of vehicles built in a four-month period in late 2000 and early 2001.
-The organization reported that complaints of engine failure due to a defective timing chain design persist to this day and requests for recall expansions have largely been ignored.
+The organization reported that complaints of engine failure due to a defective timing chain design persisted until at least 2012 and requests for recall expansions have largely been ignored.
 The organization has gone so far as to make its first recommendation against the purchase of a vehicle in its more than forty-year history due in part to this timing chain defect.